h0ngcha0/liuhongchao.github.io/_posts/2022-01-22-eth-event-logs.md

   contract address as well as topics.
 This leverages the bloom filter both in the block header as well as in the transaction receipt to determine which logs should be returned.
 False positives are filtered again using the search criteria.
-The logic can be found here.
 The filter logic can be found [here](https://github.com/ethereum/go-ethereum/blob/master/eth/filters/filter.go#L119).
 There are also some [index optimization](https://github.com/ethereum/go-ethereum/blob/master/eth/filters/filter.go#L153) so that it doesnt have to iterate through each blocks in the block range while searching for the matching logs.

-Hope this blog post has shed some light on how exactly logs in Ethereum are stored and queried.
+Hope this blog post has shed some light on how logs is implemented Ethereum.
 The overall design feels pretty elegant and efficient.
 One tradeoff here is how much data should be indexed on-chain v.s off-chain.
 Ethereum decided to have max 4 topics per log, perhaps a good balance between searchability and storage, but one can make an legitimate argument that indexes should be pushed more to the application layer since data is more understood there and it is easier to make changes afterwards.

 <br/>